Tag: ethics

 You can use slides and information from this research tip, taking into account the conditions as set out in following Creative Commons license: https://creativecommons.org/licenses/by-nc-sa/4.0/

-Why you should care about research integrityResearch integrity is part of quality assurance in research.
-Doing the right thing always improves quality and it is …
+Research integrity is part of quality assurance in research.
+Doing the right thing always improves quality and it …

-Read moreResearch integrity: the slippery slope
+Read moreResearch integrity: the 'slippery slope' from good to bad

 You can use slides and information from this research tip, taking into account the conditions as set out in following Creative Commons license: https://creativecommons.org/licenses/by-nc-sa/4.0/

-The continuum from good to bad, over unacceptableResearch integrity is part of researchers’ professional responsibility and inherently connected to what we do (or not) in …
+Research integrity is part of researchers’ professional responsibility and inherently connected to what researchers do (or not) in a …

 Read moreResearch integrity: trending topic – paper mills